hugomarquesdev/restaurants-list/README.md

 Before running the app, make sure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).

 ### Backend (Server)
-(Make sure to keep this server running to test the app)
+(Make sure to keep this server running to run the app)

 ```bash
 cd server